 This Division B of the Port of Portland's Contracting Rules implements ORS Chapter 279B, Public Procurements, and applies to the procurement of goods and services.
 The Port's Contracting Rules for the procurement of personal services contracts are set forth at Port Contracting Rule B.500 and, where applicable, in Division C under ORS 279C.100 - 279C.125.
-This Division B also applies to the procurement of personal services contracts, to the extent that the Contracting Rules described in the immediately preceding sentence do not govern a particular issue relating to a personal services contracts or contracts for public works; the Port's Contracting Rules for the procurement of such contracts are located in Division C.
+This Division B also applies to the procurement of personal services contracts, to the extent that the Contracting Rules described in the immediately preceding sentence do not govern a particular issue relating to a personal services contract procurement.
+This Division B does not apply to the procurement of public improvement contracts or contracts for public works; the Port's Contracting Rules for the procurement of such contracts are located in Division C.